marianobarrios/dregex/README.md

 ```

 The motivating use case was detecting non-intersecting expressions.
-Once it can be established that a set of expressions don't intersect (that they are disjoint) it becomes possible to short-circuit evaluations.
-Moreover, they can be tested in any order, so it becomes possible to reorder based on matching stats.
-This can be especially important in cases when there is a matching of several expressions in a performance-critical path—load balancers being a prototypical example.
+Once it can be established that a set of expressions do not intersect (that they are disjoint) it becomes possible to short-circuit evaluations.
+Moreover, they can be tested in any order, allowing for reordering based on matching statistics.
+This is especially important in performance-critical paths where multiple expressions are matched, such as in load balancers.

 ## Note on lookaround

-Lookaround constructions are transformed into an equivalent DFA operation, and the result of it trivially transformed into a NFA again for insertion into the outer expression:
+Lookaround constructs are transformed into an equivalent DFA operation, and the result is then trivially converted back into an NFA for insertion into the outer expression:

 Lookahead: